 1. Visit a new-to-you public library.
 They’re air-conditioned!
 And if you’ve never been exploring, there are some pretty amazing libraries in Orange County.
 Huntington Beach Central Library boasts one of the largest children’s collections.
 Mission Viejo Public Library and Foothill Ranch have little reading rooms for the kids.
 Did you know September is National Library Card sign-up month?
 Stan Lee (90+ year old American comic book writer) talks about how a “library cards is the ‘Open Sesame’ to all the knowledge in the world.”

 2. Get a new-to-you sweet treat.
 Seems like ice cream is booming this summer and we have our favorites at our house.
-Ideas for every budget: Costco has chocolate dipped ice cream bars and swirled frozen yogurt or berry sundaes, Rita’s Italian Ice has all sorts of cool treats and two locations in OC, Sno2Go in Mission Viejo is my favorite for shave ice although the wait can be long, the kids’ size Chocolate Dipped cone at Dairy Queen is scrumptious (and a drive-thru option) and there’s always good old Rite Aid scoops.
-I just stumbled onto Sub Zero Ice Cream in Laguna Niguel where they use liquid nitrogen to freeze your ice cream.
+Ideas for every budget: Costco has chocolate dipped ice cream bars and swirled frozen yogurt or berry sundaes, Sno2Go in Mission Viejo is my favorite for shave ice although the wait can be long, the kids’ size Chocolate Dipped cone at Dairy Queen is scrumptious (and a drive-thru option) and there’s always good old Rite Aid scoops.

 5. Seek out splash parks and water play places.
 I have a whole list of places you can try.
 Some may only be open on weekends, now that it’s not summer.

 6. Dream of fall.
 Get together as a family and think cool thoughts.
 Where do you want to go to see fall colors?
 Pick apples?
 Taste pumpkin flavored treats?
 Harvest pumpkins?
 Everybody picks one thing you want to do before the end of November.
-My friend, Aracely at Daytrippingmom.com has the scoop on what kids can do for free in October in San Diego including Amtrak trips.
+October is Kids Free San Diego month so it’s a great time to plan activities down there.

 7. Loose parts play indoors.
 Make a pile of unrelated toys and challenge your kids to play something or build something with it.
 Make something with cardboard.